Global net zero emissions goal would require $1-2 trillion a year investment - study

 When this is achieved, the reduction in 2050 living standards in developed and developing countries would amount to less than 0.5% of global GDP, the report said.

+Since 2000, global warming has cost the United States and the European Union at least $4 trillion in lost output and tropical countries are 5% poorer than they would have been without climate change impacts, according to research by Stanford University.

-The ETC is a global coalition of 40 energy producers, industrial companies and financial institutions, including ArcelorMittal, HSBC, BP, Shell, Orsted and Bank of America, which are committed to achieving a carbon-free economy by 2050.
+The ETC is a global coalition of 40 energy producers, industrial companies and financial institutions, including ArcelorMittal MT.LU, HSBC [HSBCUK.UL], BP BP.L, Shell RDSa.L, Orsted ORSTED.CO and Bank of America BAC.N, which are committed to achieving a carbon-free economy by 2050.

+It said the additional investments required “are easily affordable, given current global savings and investments, particularly in the prevailing macroeconomic context of sustained low interest rates”.

-In addition, buildings, transport and industry sectors need to be electrified and hydrogen should be used in cases where that is not possible.
-Any remaining energy use should be decarbonised using carbon capture and storage and sustainable bioenergy.
+Buildings, transport and industry sectors also need to be electrified and hydrogen should be used in cases where that is not possible.
+Any remaining energy use should be decarbonised using carbon capture and storage, and sustainable bioenergy.

 “There is no doubt that it is technically and economically possible to reach the zero-carbon economy which we need by 2050; and zero must mean zero, not a plan which relies on the permanent and large-scale use of ‘offsets’ to balance continued emissions,” said co-chair of the ETC, Adair Turner.